Task Agnostic Restoration of Natural Video Dynamics: Conclusion

 \section{Conclusion}

-In this work, we present the first-ever truly blind temporal consistency correction framework that restores natural video dynamics by learning consistent motion representations from the temporally inconsistent videos.
-We address various aspects of temporal consistency correction of per-frame processed videos in a task-agnostic manner.
-Unlike the previously proposed approaches for this task, our proposed framework does not rely on siphoning the video dynamics from the unprocessed videos, hence mitigates the need for the availability of unprocessed videos and produces state-of-the-art qualitative and quantitative results.
-Through extensive experimentation, we demonstrate that the proposed method compares favorably to the pre-existing methods available for this task.
+In this work, we present a task-agnostic temporal consistency correction framework that restores natural video dynamics by inferring and utilizing consistent motion representations from temporally inconsistent videos.
+The proposed strategy mitigates the need for siphoning video dynamics from the unprocessed videos at test time consequently mitigating the compromise in translation effects that is prominant in the currently proposed approaches for this task and expands the scope of its employ-ability to a wider set of applications.
+Through extensive experimentation and user studies, we demonstrate that despite the limited access to data at test-time the proposed method compares favorably to the pre-existing methods available for this task and achieves SOTA performance.